-There's no rush to decide - with most pensions you can leave your pension pot untouched for as long as you want.
-However some older pension products might end at age 75, so please check with your pension provider to allow yourself time to make a decision.
+There's no rush to make a decision - you can leave your pension pot untouched for as long as you like.

 Your pension pot will probably be the biggest amount of money you'll save during your working life.
 Before you decide to start taking it, you'll need to ask yourself a few important questions.
 For example, what kind of lifestyle will you want when you stop working?
 Do you think your needs will change over time?
 You'll also have to think about how long you might need your money to last.